-PREHealth spans a wide range of multidisciplinary research from planning, public health, and ICT.
-We have put together a number of resources ourselves and of others that are related to our research topics and overall aims.
+PREHealth spans a wide range of multidisciplinary research from urban planning, public health, and ICT.
+We have put together a number of resources that are related to our research topics and overall aims.

 Review of the available literature regarding a) the connection between the use of green and blue infrastructure in cities and health-related behaviour (social interaction, exercise, and active travel); b) the identification of the socio-economic profile of the city dwellers’ groups which are at risk because of lack of physical exercise in corroboration with other factors, such as high stress, long work hours, diet.
 The review was done within an international context (International Synthesis report) and within each participant country (National Reports).

 We have produced further communication and dissemination material with the information gathered during the literature and data review.
 The available formats are: